GenealogyBuff.com - making genealogy simpler; a free genealogy surname research tool that reaches for data from all over.

 A resident of Menlo Park since 1976, Ms. Balser was a deacon of Valley Presbyterian Church and a member of the Q.K. chapter of PEO, a philanthropic organization.
 She enjoyed gardening and travel, say family members.

 Ms. Balser is survived by her children, Sarah Knutsen of Fremont, George Timothy Smithwick of Danville, and Rebecca Wade of Willow Glen; and six grandchildren.
-She was married to the late George D. Southwick and, later, to the late Robert M. Balser.
+She was marriage to the late George D. Southwick and, later, to the late Robert M. Balser.

 The family prefers donations to the PEO scholarship fund, administrative assistant, P.O.
 Box 1099, Alhambra, CA 91802-1099.
 Arrangements are under the direction of the Menlo Park Chapel of Spangler Mortuaries.